ElazarK/content-docs/playbooks/Uptycs_Outbound_Connection_to_Threat_IOC_Incident.md

-Get information about connections from IOC incidents.
+Gets information about connections from IOC incidents.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.